 Requirements You are aboard a vehicle and adjacent to its controls.

-You take control of a vehicle.
-Attempt a Piloting check; on a success, you become the vehicle's pilot, or regain control of the vehicle if it was uncontrolled.
-Some vehicles have complicated controls that cause this action to become a multi-action activity, and most vehicles take at least 3 actions to start if they aren't activated.
+You grab the wheel or some other mechanism in order to control the vehicle.
+Attempt a piloting check; on a success, you become the vehicle's pilot, or regain control of the vehicle if it was uncontrolled.
+Some vehicles have complicated controls that cause this action to become a multi-action activity.